-I was putting off purchasing them because it seemed so redundant to the built-in ones, but the horrible typing experience was making for a horrible blogging experience.
+I was putting off purchasing them because they seemed so redundant to the built-in ones, but the horrible typing experience was making for a horrible blogging experience.
 I’d say if the Apple built-in keyboard is frustrating you too, make the purchase!
 Since getting the keyboard I’ve written a lot more efficiently.

 Sometimes You Need to Spend Money to Make Money

 It may be tiring reading about all of the blogging resources you could possibly buy.
-But know that blogging is a process and not an overnight successful venture.
+But know that blogging is a process and not an overnight success venture.
 If you take the time to invest in your blog and learn all you can as you go, blogging will become far easier as time goes on.

 If you’re in a bind for money, then blogging for money alone is not the way to go.
 Consider offering a service alongside your blog in order to earn money quicker.

-When it comes to blogging, don’t feel overwhelmed and think you need to purchase everything in this list.
-Instead, choose one area that your blog needs help and start there.
+When it comes to blogging, don’t feel overwhelmed and think you need to purchase everything on this list.
+Instead, choose one area that your blog needs help with and start there.
 You can always come back and invest more money into your blog once you’ve earned money to pay for the last blog resource you purchased.